mmmmosca/LOON/README.md

 end
 ```

-and then compiles to this JSON:
+and then parses to this JSON:
 ```
 {
     "BaseInfo": {